Agnes Macphail: Federal politics

 In the 1935 federal election, Macphail was again elected, this time as a United Farmers of Ontario–Labour MP for the newly formed Grey—Bruce riding.
 She was allowed to use the party's name, even after it stopped being a political organization in 1934.
 She was always a strong voice for rural issues.
-Macphail was also a strong advocate for penal reform and her efforts contributed to the launch of the investigative Archambault Commission in 1936.
+Macphail was also a strong advocate for prison reform and her efforts contributed to the launch of the investigative Archambault Commission in 1936.
 The final report became the basis for reform in Canadian penitentiaries following World War II.
 Macphail's concern for women in the criminal justice system led her, in 1939, to found the Elizabeth Fry Society of Canada, named after British reformer Elizabeth Fry.

 Causes she championed included pensions for seniors and workers' rights.
 Macphail was also the first Canadian woman delegate to the League of Nations in Geneva, Switzerland, where she worked with the World Disarmament Committee.
 Although a pacifist, she voted for Canada to enter World War II.

 In the 1940 election, she was defeated.
 With the death of United Reform MP for Saskatoon City, Walter George Brown, a few days after the election, Macphail was recruited by the United Reform Movement to run in the by-election to fill the seat.
 On August 19, she was defeated by Progressive Conservative candidate Alfred Henry Bence.
 He received 4,798 votes, while Macphail placed second with 4,057 votes.
 It was her last federal campaign as a candidate.